wdporter/i-am-that-vuepress/74-the-truth-is-here-and-now/readme.md

 My sense of being proves only that I am; it does not prove anything which is independent of me.
 I am relative, both creature and creator of the relative.
 The absolute proof of the absolute truth — what is it, where is it?
-Can the mere feeling ‘I am’ be the proof of reality?
+Can the mere feeling “I Am” be the proof of reality?

 **M:**&ensp;Of course not.
-‘I am’ and ‘the world is’ are related and conditional.
+“I Am” and “the world is” are related and conditional.
 They are due to the tendency of the mind to project names and shapes.

 **Q:**&ensp;Names and shapes and ideas and convictions, but not truth.
 But for you, I would have accepted the relativity of everything, including truth, and learnt to live by assumptions.